raidris/SF-Utilizing-Contextual-Information/README.md

 ## The Paper

-Our work is inspired by the paper *"Improving Slot Filling by Utilizing Contextual Information,"* which addresses the significance of contextual information in SF tasks.
+My work is inspired by the paper *"Improving Slot Filling by Utilizing Contextual Information,"* which addresses the significance of contextual information in SF tasks.
 Traditional models have either overlooked the potential of contextual data or employed it in a restricted manner, such as through self-attention mechanisms.
 This study introduces a novel approach that integrates contextual information on two fronts: the representation level and the task-specific (i.e., label) level.
-By incorporating mutual information (MI) maximization and introducing auxiliary tasks for context-based word and sentence-level predictions, our model achieves state-of-the-art performance across three benchmark datasets.
+By incorporating mutual information (MI) maximization and introducing auxiliary tasks for context-based word and sentence-level predictions, My model achieves state-of-the-art performance across three benchmark datasets.

 ---